 Everyone has experienced muscle pain at one time or another.
 But what happens when you have pain that is especially painful and it won’t go away?
-A trigger point injection is one way to achieve pain relief for muscles and TPI medical injections have helped in treating conditions like tension headaches, fibromyalgia ,and trigger point injections lower back pain.
+A trigger point injection is one way to achieve pain relief for muscles and TPI medical injections have helped in treating conditions like tension headaches, fibromyalgia, and lower back pain.

-We are an NYC pain management clinic approach procedures like trigger injections the same way.
+At NYC pain management clinic we approach procedures like trigger injections the same way.
 When patients come to us with muscle pain, knots in their neck, back, arms, or legs, or have a condition that leaves them with chronic pain, our goal to find the root cause of their pain and find a treatment that provides them with lasting pain relief.

 Trusting Downtown Pain Physicians to Give Trigger Point Injections